JamesPaden/css-paged-media-tutorial/docs/source/tools.rst

 * Personal rating:

-  * Perhaps the formatter with the best quality and typographical features (in fact it is based on their own XSL-FO converter Antennahouse V 6.2)
+  * Perhaps the formatter with the best quality and typographical features (in fact it is based on their own XSL-FO converter Antennahouse V 6.2).
   * high price

 pdfChip
 +++++++

-* current version.
+* Current version.
 1.1
 * Website: https://www.callassoftware.com/en/products/pdfchip
 * Pricing: the various pdfChip versions are artificially limited (you pay for document volume and usage):